sganis/golddrive/release/readme.md

 - Login first time with host and password form
 - Connect using key instead of asking password if ssh key is setup already
 - Create installer
+- Check for WinFSP and prompt to install
+- About software versions: ssh, sshfs, winfsp, and golddrive